operator-framework/operator-sdk/doc/cli/operator-sdk_olm_status.md

 ### Options

 ```
   -h, --help                   help for status
+      --olm-namespace string   namespace where OLM is installed (default "olm")
       --timeout duration       time to wait for the command to complete before failing (default 2m0s)
 ```

 ### SEE ALSO